ericlin1230/Image-Repository/README.md

 ## Instructions

+The version from GitHub contains pre-exisiting data for showcaasing, to use it personally from scratch please reset the database.

 ### How to create a super user
 * Change the directory to the folder containing manage.py
 * python manage.py createsuperuser